Pussycat Dolls Postpone First Tour In Over A Decade Due To Coronavirus

-Last year, the Pussycat Dolls announced that they would be reuniting and performing on stage together for the first time in a decade.
-Unfortunately, their comeback arena tour has been put on hold due to the coronavirus that is having an effect on thousands around the world.
+Last year, the Pussycat Dolls announced that they would be reuniting and performing together for the first time in a decade.
+Unfortunately, their comeback arena tour has been put on hold due to the coronavirus affecting thousands around the world.

-As previously reported by The Inquisitr, the “When I Grow Up” songstresses were originally supposed to kick off their tour in April in the U.K. However, they have been forced to postpone the shows to a later date this year.
+As previously reported by The Inquisitr, the “When I Grow Up” songstresses were originally supposed to kick off their tour in April in the U.K. However, they have been forced to postpone the shows to later this year.

 The group took to Instagram to announce the news to their loyal fans.